Steven Meisel: Career

 One of his first jobs was for fashion designer Halston as an illustrator.
 Meisel taught illustration part-time at his alma mater, Parsons School of Design.
 Later on, while working at Women's Wear Daily as an illustrator, he went to Elite Model Management where Oscar Reyes, a booker who liked his illustrations, allowed him to take pictures of some of their models.
 In his spare time, Meisel would photograph models.
 One was future film star Phoebe Cates.
-She went to a casting for Seventeen magazine to show her portfolio, which held some of his photography, and the people at Seventeen subsequently contacted Meisel and hired him.
+She went to a casting for Seventeen magazine to show her portfolio, which held some of his photography, and the staff at Seventeen subsequently contacted Meisel and hired him.

 Meisel worked for many different fashion magazines, most notably Interview and US and Italian Vogue.
 His first Vogue cover was for the August 1986 issue of the British edition.
 For almost three decades, he captured the photographs for each cover and main editorial spread in Italian Vogue.
-He also shot most of the covers for Anna Wintour's Vogue from the mid 90s to early 2000s.
+He also shot many of the covers for Anna Wintour's Vogue from the mid 90s to early 2000s.
 In 2014, he portrayed 50 models for the 50th anniversary of Vogue Italia.
 In March 2024 he photographed again another group this time of 40 personalities for Edward Enninful's final issue of British Vogue.

 The July 2008 issue of Vogue Italia featured only black models, and was entirely photographed by Meisel.
 It was a response to increasing criticism of racism in the fashion industry and became the best-selling issue in the magazine's history.
 When asked about the issue, Meisel said: "Obviously I feel that fashion is totally racist.
 The one thing that taking pictures allows you to do is occasionally make a larger statement.
 After seeing all the shows though I feel it was totally ineffective.
 I was curious—because it received a lot of publicity—whether it would have any effect on New York, London, Paris, or Milan, and I found that it did not.
 They still only had one token black girl, maybe two.
 It’s the same as it always was and that’s the sad thing for me."

 Meisel has contributed photos for the covers of several popular albums and singles, including two RIAA Diamond-certified albums, Madonna's 1984 album Like a Virgin and Mariah Carey's 1995 album Daydream.
 His work can be seen on the cover of Madonna's singles "Bad Girl" and "Fever", and Mariah Carey's single "Fantasy" (simply a different crop of the photo on the cover of the Daydream album).
 He also directed the music video for Deborah Harry's single "Sweet and Low" alongside fashion designer Stephen Sprouse.